shuozhixu/Modelling_2024/README.md

 	16021.8/(lx*lz)

+where `16021.8` is to convert the unit from eV to mJ, while `1/(lx*lz)` is to divide the energy by area.

 Then generate the GSFE curve file `gsfe` by

 	sh gsfe_curve.sh

 The USFE is the maximum GSFE value.

-Note: we only calculated a single GSFE curve here.
-[A previous paper](http://dx.doi.org/10.1016/j.intermet.2020.106844) found that a large number of GSFE curves need to be calculated to obtain a good mean USFE value, if the cross-sectional area within the shift plane is small, which it is in our case.
+Note: we have calculated only a single GSFE curve here.
+[A previous paper](http://dx.doi.org/10.1016/j.intermet.2020.106844) found that multiple GSFE curves need to be calculated to obtain a good mean USFE value, if the cross-sectional area within the shift plane is small, which it is in our case.

+To obtain other GSFE curves on other shift plane, please change the last number (by default `5`) at the end of line 12 of `build.sh` to `4` and `6`, respectively.
+And redo everything.
+That way, you will get two more GSFE curves, and hence two more USFE values.
+Calculate the mean USFF value based on the three USFE values and report the mean value in the paper.

 ### MoNbTa with CSRO